Lecture

 There are a number of tools and paradigms that Galtung developed that can help us understand conflict and how it works.
 This includes four key concepts: actors, goals, incompatibilities and the ways we resolve them.

-Economic factors are important to Heather, and she lists examples involving the World Bank or the International Monetary Fund.
-They have certain programs that can lead to resource extraction, which can lead to inequalities in less developed nations that are rich in resources.
+Figuring out who is or isn't an actor is important.
+Is the government an actor here?
+What about cultural figures?
+Or the economic system?
+Economic factors are important to our professor, and she lists examples involving the World Bank or the International Monetary Fund.
+They have certain programs that can lead to resource extraction, which can lead to inequalities in less-developed but resource-rich nations.
 Or there might be certain programs that are meant to alleviate poverty but end up entrenching it (often unintentionally).
-For some, this is a conflict (and an example of structural violence, which will be described below).
+For some, this is a conflict (and an example of structural violence, as described below).
 For others, this is just business – and if we want it to improve, we would just have to tweak the business practices.

 These four factors are mostly about conflict, and then violence itself can rise out of these conflicts – though violence doesn't always occur.
 There can be no violence without conflict, but there can be conflict without violence.
 The relationship between the two does make them appear fluid, and that can be confusing when it comes to where one ends and the other begins.